 Returning to civilian life can mean a return to a 9 to 5 job.
 Our online degree programs give veterans the flexibility to juggle work and college courses on your own schedule.
-Qualified in-state veterans receive a 50% discount on tuition.
+Qualified undergraduate, graduate and visiting in-state veterans receive a 50% discount on tuition.
 Qualified out-of-state veterans receive in-state tuition rates.

 Submit a completed application and official transcripts to Charter Oak along with a non-refundable application fee of $50.
 Applicants who do not have at least 9 college level credits must submit a high school transcript or equivalent.